stardog-union/stardog-blog/content/posts/stardog-docs.md

 If you don't need Stardog to manage the documents you send to it for processing, it's completely optional.

+All data extracted from a document, including RDF statements and full-text index entries, are stored in a named graph specific to that document.
+This allows for complete provenance tracking and fine-grained access control to documents and their extracted content.

 ### What's Next